rabiul246/interactive_quiz/README.md

-A quiz-style app where the user can see questions on the screen and can select an answer.
+A quiz-style app where the user can see questions on the screen and can select an answer. \n
 Features:
   a.
 Showing one question at a time.
   b.
 User selects an answer and marked with blue.